How do I start my period? Myths and explanations

 Take a hot bath with essential oils

-Can making love trigger periods ?
+Can making love trigger a period?